lrodrin/masterAI/A9/README.md

-# masterAI
+# A9
-Master in Artificial Intelligence Research
+DATOS TEMPORALES Y COMPLEJOS